liuzechun/Bi-Real-net/README.md

 |               | Top-5 |     83.9%     |               |

 # Using the code
 This is a caffe implementation.
 We added the binary convolution layer and leaky-clip layer.
 The binary convolution layer is modified from https://github.com/loswensiana/BWN-XNOR-caffe, in which we modified the gradient computation method.
 To use the code, please put the ex_layers folder under the src and include folder respectively.
-Also you need to replace the original thereshold layer with our threshold layer for we modified its backward computation, too.
+Also you need to replace the original thereshold layer with our threshold layer because we modified its backward computation.